MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 ## Plan D!
 Its diabolical!
 Its lemon scented!

-ok, so I have realized that there is a way to connect any two cutpoints optimally without going through exp space, the first step is to realize that at least in the plane , we must only connect to other points within the cutpoints smallest knot or route along the super knots toward the other cutpoint again only going via internal other points in the smallest knot, this prevents us from crossing our own path in the plane.
+ok, so I have realized that there is a way to connect any two cutpoints optimally without going through exp space, the first step is to realize that at least in the plane , we must only connect to other points within the cutpoints smallest Knot or route along the super Knots toward the other cutpoint again only going via internal other points in the smallest Knot, this prevents us from crossing our own path in the plane.
 However, the restrictions I have laid out would not work on N-dimensionally embeded graphs, so what shall we do?

 Well I think the plan should be to run dijkstras from cutpoint to cutpoint, with the caveate that the enterance to a node is only found in its neighbors.
-So if we have cutpoint 1 in Knot[1 2 3 4] where 2 is a knot point, and we want to go to cutpoint 5 in Knot[Knot[1 2 3 4] 5 6] with flattened knot Knot[1 2 3 4 5 6] and knot point 2 being 4, then two could only be reached by cutting 1 and 3, 3 could only be reach by cutting 2 and 4, and 5 could only be reach by cutting 4 and 6, if we store the previous best node, which side we are cutting and the total min distance, then we can run a modified version of dijkstras that should find the correct route from 1 to 5 and all of the cuts we'd have to make along the way by backtracking from the other cut point to the starting one.
+So if we have cutpoint 1 in Knot[1 2 3 4] where 2 is a Knot point, and we want to go to cutpoint 5 in Knot[Knot[1 2 3 4] 5 6] with flattened Knot Knot[1 2 3 4 5 6] and Knot point 2 being 4, then two could only be reached by cutting 1 and 3, 3 could only be reach by cutting 2 and 4, and 5 could only be reach by cutting 4 and 6, if we store the previous best node, which side we are cutting and the total min distance, then we can run a modified version of dijkstras that should find the correct route from 1 to 5 and all of the cuts we'd have to make along the way by backtracking from the other cut point to the starting one.

-Ok the method that I have outlined in Chapter 4 for cutting and combining the knots would be correct if we had exponential time or space (I think the recurisve tree size always means that even if we do dynamic programming that we will fail), so whats next?
+Ok the method that I have outlined in Chapter 4 for cutting and combining the Knots would be correct if we had exponential time or space (I think the recurisve tree size always means that even if we do dynamic programming that we will fail), so whats next?
 Well lets start with some idealized examples and see if we can build to a general system for cutting.

 ### Example One: The Circle

 <img src="img\snap103.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>

-if we have some Circle with N Points describing its sruface then we are done, Our knot finding code can easily find this greedy match solution and there is no hierarchy to it.
+if we have some Circle with N Points describing its sruface then we are done, Our Knot finding code can easily find this greedy match solution and there is no hierarchy to it.

 ### Example Two: The Inscribed Circles